 Wednesday Partly cloudy.
 Medium (60%) chance of showers in the northeast, slight (30%) chance elsewhere.
 A chance of thunderstorms in the northeast.
 Winds NE 15 to 25 km/h.

-Friday Partly cloudy.
-High (70%) chance of showers, most likely in the late morning and afternoon.
-The chance of a thunderstorm from the late morning.
-Winds N/NE 15 to 25 km/h turning W/NW 25 to 35 km/h during the morning then becoming light in the evening.
+Thursday Cloudy.
+Medium (60%) chance of showers, most likely in the morning and afternoon.
+A chance of thunderstorms.
+Heavy falls possible in the north.
+Winds N/NE 20 to 30 km/h tending NW/NE 25 to 35 km/h during the day then tending S/SE during the afternoon.

 Maranoa Weather Forecasts

 ||17||29||40%||1-5mm||Nil||SE 19||60||SE 21||43|

 Thousands of north Queenslanders are being evacuated as Cyclone Debbie bears down on the coast, bringing winds of up to 230 kilometres per hour and possibly a four-metre storm surge.

 As Tropical Cyclone Debbie strengthens off the coast near Townsville in north Queensland, residents are being warned to prepare for the worst storm to hit the state since Cyclone Yasi in 2011.